 The Uninsured: Access to Medical Care Fact Sheet

-- Emergency physicians provide the most uncompensated care for uninsured patients of all physicians.ii
+Emergency physicians provide the most uncompensated care for uninsured and underinsured patients of all physicians.[ii]

 Q. Who are America’s uninsured?

-ACEP supports universal health insurance for everyone, but did not take a formal position on the ACA.
-ACEP advocated for provisions that would benefit emergency patients, for example, making sure that emergency care was part of any essential health benefits package and preserving the national prudent layperson standard, but opposed other provisions that would harm emergency patients, such as the Independent Payment Advisory Board.
+ACEP supports provisions in the ACA that benefit emergency patients, for example, making sure that emergency care was part of any essential health benefits package and preserving the national prudent layperson standard, but opposed other provisions that would harm emergency patients, such as the Independent Payment Advisory Board.